StockSharp/AlgoTrading/Designer/Gallery/Schemas/Bollinger_ADX/README.md

 - Five comparison blocks do the work: two for the breakout, two for the return to the middle band and one for the trend filter against a threshold constant.
 - Each logical AND joins one breakout condition, the trend filter and the position check, then triggers a position modify block that opens a position and takes its volume from the shared constant.
 - The two exit comparisons drive position modify blocks set to close, which need no volume of their own because the block closes whatever is open.
-- The original code computes trend strength by hand as an unsmoothed DX.
-The diagram uses the standard ADX instead, which is the Wilder-smoothed version of the same figure, so the moments the threshold is crossed differ slightly.
+- The diagram uses standard Wilder-smoothed ADX as its trend-strength measure.

 ## Usage